-The Ladies' Aid society of Grace M. E. church will meet in the office in the evening at 7:30 o'clock.
-Dr. G. H. Hill, teacher.
+The Ladies' Aid society of Grace M. E. church will meet in the afternoon for the purpose of quilting.
+Choir practice will be at 7:30 o'clock.

 John M. Warden, a layman of Pennsylvania will conduct a 10 days' service at the First English Lutheran church starting Friday evening.